 Shipman argued that the city can call on whomever they want during public hearing, and it would not have necessarily been during public comment.

 “It was within the discretion of the city council how to address this issue,” he said.
 “Now it’s very common that when issues are raised in public comment, those turn into questions to staff, questions to subject matter experts, questions to lobbyists, and that’s what I think we have here.”

 He admitted Schieve called upon Gordon to make sure the developer’s perspective was included on the record.
 Schieve’s ties to developers, particularly developer lobbyist Jessica Sfrerrazza, are disclosed at most council meetings.

-“They were looking at a policy change for across the city, and they didn’t want that to go off into the weeds on [the Kimpton] project.”
+“They were looking at a policy change for across the city, and they didn’t want that to go off into the weeds on project.”

 Doyle fired back and accused Shipman of misleading Freeman.

 “There was never a proposed change to the shade ordinance for any other section of the city,” she said.
 “It was always proposed as a change to the downtown regional overlay district.”